 Take it apart and put the bottom of the crate in his ?safe spot??.
 Put a rug or towel under it if sits on tile or hardwood flooring to prevent it from slipping or rattling when your dog steps into it.

-Store toys in the half-crate, leave a trail of treats from the entrance to the way back with several treats against the back wall.
+Store toys in the half-crate, leave a trail of treats (like some that you can buy now from somewhere like My Bully Sticks) from the entrance to the way back with several treats against the back wall.
 (This way he gets the biggest reward for braving going in.)
+Not only will your dog be distracted by delicious treats, but he will be benefiting health-wise too, as these bully sticks are good for oral hygiene.
 You could always try giving him CBD treats which have been known to have therapeutic and calming properties, great for relieving his anxiety in a range of situations; you can check out CBD dog treats here.

 Feed him in it.
 Start with the bowl just outside the crate, then just inside and then toward the back.